enanomapper/tutorials/Omics descriptors calculation/Omics descriptors calculation R package.md

 clust.memb<- generate.hierar.model(dat4h,predF,required.param)

-## pred.descr- Predict GO descriptors
+# pred.descr predict go descriptors

 ### Description
 Produces GO descriptors based on the data and model supplied.
 Also a summary statistic needs to be specified.